LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARKLS_MEM_NULL*  if the ARKStep memory was ``NULL``
       * *ARKLS_LMEM_NULL* if the linear solver memory was ``NULL``

+   **Notes:**
-   **Notes:** This routine must be called after the ARKLS linear solver interface has been initialized through a call to :c:func:`ARKStepSetLinearSolver()`.
+      This routine must be called after the ARKLS linear solver interface has been initialized through a call to :c:func:`ARKStepSetLinearSolver()`.

       By default, ARKLS uses an internal linear system function that leverages the SUNMATRIX API to form the system :math:`M - \gamma J`.
 If ``NULL`` is passed in for *linsys*, this default is used.

-   The function type :c:func:`ARKLsLinSysFn()` is described in Section :numref:`Usage.ARKStep.UserSupplied`.
+      The function type :c:func:`ARKLsLinSysFn()` is described in :numref:`ARKODE.Usage.UserSupplied`.

 .. c:function:: int ARKStepSetMassFn(void* arkode_mem, ARKLsMassFn mass)